rikdc/home-network-config/ansible/roles/zwavejs/README.md

 Zwave serial device to attach to the Docker container

     zwavejs_keys_s2_unauthenticated
     zwavejs_keys_s2_authenticated
     zwavejs_keys_s2_accesscontrol
     zwavejs_keys_s0_legacy

 The various security keys required by S2 Authenication

+    zwavejs_container_name: "zwave-js-ui"

+Name of the Docker container.

+    zwavejs_docker_image_name: "zwavejs/zwave-js-ui"

+Base name of the Docker image to use for the container.

+    zwavejsui_docker_image_version: "latest"

+Specific Docker image version to use for the container.

+    zwavejs_docker_use_volumes

+Create and use Docker volumes for storing data.
+True when you want to use volumes.

+    zwavejs_conf_dir

+ Directory on filesystem to use for storing data files.
+Used when zwavejs_docker_use_volumes is false.

 ## Dependencies